dominikb1888/INCO/lecture_notes.md

 - Find a way to display all students in the heatmap
 - Change colors (maybe size and fonts if necessary) to make display clearer

+## Session 4

+NO CLASS

+## Session 5
+- TEAM PRESENTATIONS

+## Session 6

+Theory:
+- Data and Task Abstractions are fundamental for translating problem domain to actual implementation logic
+- They offer a precise language to describe requirements for a visualization based on user needs
+- Data Abstractions look at the options for different data structures at the basis of visualizations
+- Task Abstractions look at the combination of Action and Target to narrowly define the requirements for the frontend

+Exercise:
+- Discussion of Homework: How to get from Pivot Table with absolute values to a mixed display

+## Session 7